peco/peco/README.md

 terminal's own text selection (for example, select-and-copy in iTerm2 is blocked while mouse reporting is on).
 Only turn this on if you actually bind mouse buttons to peco actions.

+This is equivalent to the `--mouse` command line option; the two are OR'd together, so either one enables mouse reporting.

 Default value for Mouse is false.